sonic-net/SONiC/doc/secure_boot/hld_secure_boot.md

 ###  1.5. <a name='Requirements'></a>Requirements

-We require to enable secure boot in Sonic OS.
+We require to enable secure boot in SONiC OS.
 The feature has a signing process and a verification process.
 Both processes are required to be supported from the scenarios such as development and production.

 Assumption that Secure boot should be supported by UEFI & CPU arch and Onie OS installed in the Switch device.

+Enable/disable the feature in runtime:
+Once you install a secure image in a secure device, is possible to disable the security verification of secure boot, but it's partially.
+How to disable the secure boot flow, is by setting in the BIOS "secure boot" to disable.
+As a result of that, the shim, and the grub will be not verified anymore, but still, the KO and warmboot(kexec) feature will remain secured, that because the modification to support KO and kexec was done in kernel in the build process and cannot be modified in runtime.
+So, this is the reason why secure boot in runtime can be disabled, but just partially.
+Technical details of the kernel build flag can be found in the building chapter.
 ###  1.6. <a name='ArchitectureDesign'></a>Architecture Design

 Arc design diagram\